Education in Moldova

-Education in Moldova is currently the responsibility of the Ministry of Education, Culture and Research.
+Education in Moldova is currently the responsibility of the Ministry of Education and Research.

 History

 In 1990, the average Moldovan spent six years in school, and only 30% of people older than 15 had completed secondary education.
 After the end of Soviet rule, reforms were established that required nationals to receive a basic education over 10 years, followed by enrollment in a technical school or an institution of higher learning.

 Primary and Secondary school education

 As of 2007-2008 academic year, Moldova had ten types of primary and secondary schools: